tonic-team/tonic.site/README.md

 If you add or edit page files, the local dev server will reload in the browser.

 - Section pages are located at `content/<section-name>/_index.md`.
   The underscore is important, and the metadata block should contain `chapter: true`.
+Note that the text will be centered when `chapter:` is set to `true`.
 - Child pages are located at `content/<section-name>/<page-name>/index.md`

 Consult the [theme documentation] for more information about content editing.